chinesedfan/adventofcode/README.md

 - [sguest](https://github.com/sguest/advent-of-code), for solving 2018/day22, with Javascript solutions of each year.
 - [albertobastos](https://github.com/albertobastos/advent-of-code-2018-nodejs), for solving 2018/day15, with partial solutions of 2018 in Javascript.
 - [kufii](https://github.com/kufii/Advent-Of-Code-2019-Solutions), provides a cool [website](https://kufii.github.io/Advent-Of-Code-2019-Solutions/) to show 2019 Javascript solutions.
+- [mcpower](https://github.com/mcpower/adventofcode), also met in [reddit](https://www.reddit.com/r/adventofcode/comments/ee0rqi/2019_day_22_solutions/fbnkaju/) for 2019/day22, and has solutions for 2016(partial)/17/18/19 in Python/Rust.